BestBurning/shutdown_platform/README.md

 # shutdown_platform

-A new flutter plugin project.
+the plugin for go-flutter to shutdown platform

 ## Getting Started